cfsworkload/hybrid-data-store-v3/README.md

 You have successfully deployed and bound an instance of Object Storage to your starter bridge application.

+### Add Secure Gateway

+1. Using what you've learned, return to the bridge application's dashboard and add the **Secure Gateway** service from the **Integration** category.
+2. In the service configuration, keep the default values and make sure the **App** field has selected your bridge application instead of  leaving the service unbound.
+3. Click **RESTAGE** and click **Overview** in the left sidebar.

 ### Add Single Sign On

 You will now create a Single Sign On instance and bind it to your bridge application.
 You must create the service in an unbound scenario and configure it before you bind it to the application.